What were Jesus’ last words to His disciples?

 Let that sink in.

-The apostles didn’t know those were His final teaching words to them before His death, but Jesus knew.
+The apostles didn’t know those were His final teaching words to them before His crucifixion, but Jesus knew.
 Not only because He said them, but when He said them makes them incredibly important.
 After all the miracles, instruction, and preparation for proclaiming and inheriting the kingdom of God, the last lesson was…expect trouble.

 One of the most oft-asked questions by believers today is “Why is God letting this happen to me?” whenever trouble knocks on the door.
 Coupled with that is our immediate appeal to God to intervene by sending the trouble away.